In-depth analysis of music structure as a text network: Distinguishing Different Musical Periods

+To answer question (2), we can examine the weights of music from different periods to understand the variations in network structure.
 We used the t-distributed stochastic neighbor embedding (t-SNE) as a dimension reduction method to visualize the distribution of weights in three different musical periods \cite{TSN1}.
-The clustering of data points for music from the Beethoven and Baroque periods in Fig. 2(a) implies their weights are more similar to each other than to the Romantic.
-In Fig. 2(b), it can be seen that during the Baroque period, $w_3$ is the most prominent weight, which is related to the performance of clear gaps between notes, with the aim of maintaining clear voices.
+The clustering of data points for music from the Beethoven and Baroque periods in Fig. 3(a) implies their weights are more similar to each other than to the Romantic.
+In Fig. 3(b), it can be seen that during the Baroque period, $w_3$ is the most prominent weight, which is related to the performance of clear gaps between notes, with the aim of maintaining clear voices.

 The $w_1$ and $w_2$ are chosen with similar weights, representing the characteristics of Baroque polyphonic music, emphasizing rigor counterpoint\cite{ABS_M}.
 However, the priority of weights shifts in the Romantic period when people tried to break free from the constraints of composition, leading to a greater freedom and evolution of more diverse composition styles \cite{RM1, RM2}.
 A t-test analysis of the weights shows that there exists a significant distinction between $w_1$ and $w_3$ if the p-value is less than 0.001.
-The combination of weights behind the EEN reflects the characteristic style of composition in each period by use of Zipf's law, as shown in Fig. 2(c).
-In Fig. 2(d), we also compare different types of audio to test the applicability in 4032 combinations of weights.
+The combination of weights behind the EEN reflects the characteristic style of composition in each period by use of Zipf's law, as shown in Fig. 3(c).
+In Fig. 3(d), we also compare different types of audio to test the applicability in 4032 combinations of weights.
 It turns out that Morse code did not follow the expected power-law distribution, which suggests that the chosen weights are not suitable.